 Venom Allergy

-Although not common, some people will experience severe reactions after being stung by wasps, bees, hornets, yellow jackets, and fire ants.
+Although uncommon, some people will experience severe reactions after being stung by wasps, bees, hornets, yellow jackets, and fire ants.

 Penicillin Allergy